alzimmermsft/MCOMPILER-578-repro/README.md

 time you'll see it states that there were no files to compile in the `base-modules-compile`.
 In `/target/classes` the class level for the `module-info.class` should be the class level of the JDK running build.

+If you change the version of `maven-compiler-plugin` to `3.10.1` you'll see that the `base-modules-compile` execution is always ran, no matter if `mvn clean install` or `mvn install` is used.

 ## Example output

 `mvn clean install`